Carina-P/hire-hens/test/TESTS.md

 ### Validation with JSHint
 **JavaScript** validated with **no errors**.
-- There are **one undefined variables**:
+- There are **Two undefined variables**:
     - $ (JQuery)
-- There are **seven unused variables**:
+    - Stripe (Stripe)
-    - moveTo, cancelAddBook, addBook, searchBooks, addOpinion, changeOpinion and buyBook:
+- There are **three unused variables**:
-    These are all functions called from HTML.
+    - openRemoveModal, openRemoveModalRent, openRemoveModalFaq These are functions called from HTML.

 ### Validation with PEP8
-**python** validated with ...
+**python** validated with the comment "All right" on everything.

 ## Different browsers
 The code is mainly tested with Chrome.